Akachain/docs/README.md

-This document contains information on how the Akachain documentation is built and published as well as a few conventions one should be aware of before making changes to the doc.
+This document contains information on how the Akachain documentation is built and published as well as a few conventions one should be aware of before making changes to the doc

 The crux of the documentation is written in [reStructuredText](http://docutils.sourceforge.net/rst.html) which is